Jazmin Sawyers: 2020–2022: European silver medal

-2023–present: first major senior title and Olympic injury heartbreak
+2023–2024: first major senior title and Olympic injury heartbreak

 In March 2023, Sawyers captained Great Britain at the European Indoor Championships held in Istanbul.
 She qualified for the final with her first jump, and went on to jump 7.00 m to win gold, setting a national indoor record and outright best in the process.

-In August 2023, Sawyers failed to qualify for the final of the World Athletics Championships Long Jump.
+In August 2023, Sawyers failed to qualify for the final of the World Athletics Championships long jump.

 On 25 April 2024, Sawyers announced she had undergone surgery after rupturing the Achilles on her take-off leg and would subsequently miss the Paris 2024 Olympics.
-She was one of the team of BBC commentators at the Olympic games for the Athletics.
+She was one of the team of BBC commentators at the Olympic Games for the Athletics.

+2025–present: return from injury and medals at major events

-In 2025, Sawyers won her fifth British outdoor title in the long jump at the 2025 UK Athletics Championships.
+On 30 May 2025, Sawyers jumped 6.89 m - her second longest outdoor jump of her career - at the Tsatoumas Street Long Jump in Kalamata, finishing behind Hilary Kpatcha who jumped 7.02 m.
+She won her fifth British outdoor title in the long jump at the UK Championships in August of that year.

+On 1 August 2026, Sawyers won the gold medal at the Commonwealth Games in Glasgow with a wind-assisted jump of 6.93 metres.
+Following her win, she stated "The feeling is overwhelming.
+I will do the horrible bits 100 times over, I'll do it and do it and do it.
+This is amazing".
+Later that month, on 16 August, she won the silver medal at the European Championships in Birmingham with a wind-assisted jump of 6.99 metres.
+Her jump of 6.96 metres, with a wind reading of 1.3 metres per second, in the second round of that competition, represented a new wind-legal outdoor personal best.
+Sawyers ended her 2026 season with the runners-up place at the inaugural World Athletics Ultimate Championship.
+Although no medals are awarded in this championship, Sawyers earned a $75,000 prize for her second place finish.

 Bobsleigh career

 In 2011, Sawyers was approached by the British Bobsleigh and Skeleton Association to train for the inaugural Youth Winter Olympics.
 Acting as brakewoman, she formed a two-man bob team with Mica McNeill.
 In January 2012 she represented Great Britain at the bobsleigh at the 2012 Winter Youth Olympics and Sawyers and McNeill became the country's first ever medal-winning team at the competition (and the only medallists for Britain that year), taking the silver medals behind the Dutch team.
 As a result, she was chosen as one of the carriers for the 2012 Olympic torch relay.